|Photo courtesy of Keystone Edge|

 Why?
 The average distance that food travels from farm to consumer in the United States is 1,500 miles, and much that we value is lost in supporting the type of agriculture that ships its products across these distances.
 Large-scale agricultural production, the kind that takes place far from the closest community and sells to companies even farther away, can lead to problems with soil infertility, water shortages, water pollution, and food security issues.
 Rural communities are often crippled by food insecurity, even while they are surrounded by farmland, because the crops being grown in those fields aren't being grown for their lunch bags or dinner tables.

 But there's more—flavor and nutrition content are sacrificed when produce is bred for withstanding long-distance travel and is harvested before ripening so that it makes the trip in one piece.
 Nutrition is often processed out of the products you find wrapped in plastic or sealed in aluminum on the grocery store shelves.
 And we will likely never meet the people who profit from this long-distance food system.
-When we spend a dollar in our local grocery stores on food produced on the other side of the country, or even the other side of world, that's a dollar that a local farmer didn't get—a dollar that that local farmer didn't spend in the café where you make coffee, or in the shoe store your parents own, or on the kids' guitar lessons that your brother teaches.
+When we spend a dollar in our local grocery stores on food produced on the other side of the country, or even the other side of world, that's a dollar that a local farmer didn't get—a dollar that local farmer didn't spend in the café where you make coffee, or in the shoe store your parents own, or on the kids' guitar lessons that your brother teaches.

 |Photo courtesy of SPIN-Farming|